We’re leading the fight against opioid addiction

 An at-home medication disposal option

-In January 2020, we are launching an opioid denaturing packet initiative, an in-home medication disposal option for patients and community members.
+In January 2020, we launched an opioid denaturing packet initiative, an in-home medication disposal option for patients and community members.
 It’s a simple three-step process to deactivate leftover drugs in order to prevent drug misuse and protect the environment.

-Through a donation from the RX Abuse Leadership Initiative, we received 30,000 medical disposal packets.
-Half of the packets are being provided to certain patients with specific needs.
-The other half are being distributed free-of-charge to the general public through the outpatient pharmacy at Edward Hospital.
+We received medical disposal packets through a donation from the RX Abuse Leadership Initiative.
+The packets are being provided to certain patients with specific needs (e.g., surgical patients) and to the general public through the outpatient pharmacy at Edward Hospital.

 Helping individuals overcome opioid use disorder